xzxzmmnn/xzxzmmnn.github.io/about.md

 CV : [PDF][cv_pdf]

 # Project
-- Development of Human-level Driving Intelligence for Autonomous Driving of Unmanned Vehicles,\
- - Funded by National Research Foundation of Korea, 2018 - Present
+- Development of Human-level Driving Intelligence for Autonomous Driving of Unmanned Vehicles,<br/> Funded by National Research Foundation of Korea, 2018 - Present
 <!--
 \item \textbf{Development of Human-level Driving Intelligence for Autonomous Driving of\newline Unmanned Vehicles} \hfill {\em 2018 - Present}
 \newline - Funded by National Research Foundation of Korea.